Forming Trees with Treeformers: Parallelization

-\paragraph{Limiting Tree Height} A quadratic run-time complexity is certainly manageable, but parallelization does not help the space complexity, which turns out to be the bottleneck.
-When decoding, for example, we have to calculate cross attention to $\OO(n^{2})$ vectors in the encoder and cache this value for each of the $m$ tokens in the output, resulting in a space complexity of $\OO(n^{2} \cdot m)$.
-To combat this, we introduce a hyperparameter $H$ which limits the maximum height (equivalently, maximum phrase length) of the tree.
-This cuts another factor of $n$ from the time and space complexity, resulting in a far more tractable architecture.
-More importantly, our space complexity is now much more managable at $\OO(nmH)$.
-Surprisingly, we find this optimization is not harmful to the model's effectiveness, and is possibly even beneficial (\S\ref{subsec:results-effect-of-max-height}).
+\paragraph{Limiting Tree Height} In practice the space complexity turns out to be a bottleneck.
+Decoding involves calculating and storing cross attention to $\OO(n^{2})$ vectors (compared to $\OO(n)$ for Transformers) for each of the $m$ tokens in the output, resulting in a space complexity of $\OO(n^{2} m)$.
+To reduce this, we introduce a hyperparameter $H$ which limits the maximum tree height (or phrase length).
+This results in $\OO(n)$ and $\OO(nmH)$ complexities respectively.
+Surprisingly, this optimization is not harmful to the model's effectiveness and is possibly even beneficial (see appendix).
+We find a value of $H=10$ gives the best performance in general, so we use that for all experiments.